 Language is the key to a successful exchange year

 Learning the local language is one of the key issues during the exchange year.
-It is every student’s duty to try her/his best to learn the language to be able to communicate in the local language.
-In Finland, we have both Finnish and Swedish as official languages, and depending on where you are placed, you will learn one of them.
+It is every student’s duty to do their best to learn the language to be able to communicate in the local language.
+In Finland, both Finnish and Swedish are official languages, and depending on where you are placed, you will learn either of them.
 Swedish is spoken by some 6 % of the population mainly on the coastal areas and in the archipelago.
 Finnish is spoken in the rest of the country.
 If you are placed in Estonia, you will learn Estonian.

-You are not required to have any prior studies in Finnish, Swedish or Estonian to get an exchange place by us.
+You are not required to have done any prior studies in Finnish, Swedish, or Estonian to get an exchange place with us.
 However, if you make an effort to acquire some basic language skills in advance, you will find that it boosts your learning curve considerably.
 Nowadays, it is also very efficient to study languages on-line and we recommend that you search various options.
 One effective on-line course is offered by a Finnish company WordDive.
 See if it suits you!

-During the year, your language studies are supported further by your host club.
+During the year, your language studies are further supported by your host club.
 If there is a suitable language course available locally, your host club will sponsor the course fee.
-Towards the end of the exchange year you have a possibility to take the official Language Test and have a certificate of your language skills.
+Towards the end of the exchange year you have the possibility to take the official Language Test and have a certificate of your language skills.
 Your host club will sponsor the test fee.
 It is highly recommended that you take your language studies seriously and aim to pass this test.
 The certificate may become a fine and useful asset later in your life!
-There is more information about the language tests below.
+More information about the language tests is available below.

-You are also encouraged to start using Finnish/Swedish/Estonian right from the beginning when communicating with your host family.
-This is going to call for some willpower from you, as many people in Finland and Estonia speak good English and it is so much easier to resort to it.
+You are also encouraged to start using Finnish/Swedish/Estonian from the very beginning when communicating with your host family.
+This is going to require some willpower on your behalf, as many people in Finland and Estonia speak good English; it is so much easier to resort to it.
 Our advice is: forget about English!
 The truth is, that if you are adamant and motivated to learn, you will do so more quickly if you only stick to the particular language you are learning.
 You may find Finnish/Swedish/Estonian rather different and difficult languages, but it is not impossible to learn to speak one of them.
-We witness this happening over and over again every year!
-You will find it extremely gratifying when you realize one day that now you understand what people around you are saying!
+We have witnessed this happening over and over again every year!
+You will find it extremely gratifying when you one day realize that now you understand what people around you are saying!

 Finnish/Swedish language tests for the inbound students

-In the end of the exchange year all our Inbound students living in Finland should test their skills in Finnish or Swedish.
-The test is arranged according to The National Certificate of Language Proficiency.
-It is organised by the Finnish Ministry of Education.
-The test will take place in test centers cited all around the country.
+At the end of the exchange year, all our Inbound students living in Finland should test their skills in Finnish or Swedish.
+The test is arranged according to The National Certificate of Language Proficiency and organised by the Finnish Ministry of Education.
+The test will take place in test centers situated all around the country.